geoserver/geoserver/doc/en/user/source/security/urlchecks.rst

 .. note::

-   Web sites are available to can help define a valid Java regular expression pattern.
+   Web sites are available to help define a valid Java regular expression pattern.
 These tools can be used to interpret, explain and test regular expressions.
 For example:

-   * https://regex101.com/ (enabled the Java 8 flavor)
+   * https://regex101.com/ (enable the Java 8 flavor)
    * https://www.freeformatter.com/java-regex-tester.html

 Testing URL checks